DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 Setting the **AuthInfo** is as described above also expected to be handled by the `update domain` command, since this is the sole command working on the domain object in general.

-Setting the **AuthInfo** via EPP is expected to be accomplished using the following example, where the keyword `AUTO` indicates and hence initiates the generation of a new **AuthInfo** token.
+Setting the **AuthInfo** via EPP is expected to be accomplished using the following example, where the keyword `auto` indicates and hence initiates the generation of a new **AuthInfo** token.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>